dotnet/aspnetcore/README.md

 The first thing we need to do is setup the tools required to build and run an application.
 We will start out by getting the [K Version Manager (KVM)](https://github.com/aspnet/Home/wiki/version-manager).
 We use the K Version Manager to install different versions of the ASP.NET 5 runtime and switch between them.

 #### Windows
 To install KVM on Windows run the following command, which will download and run a script that installs KVM for the current user (requires admin privileges for Powershell).
-This will use the currently released version of `kvm` (from the `release` branch of this repo).
+This will use the currently released version of `kvm` (from the `master` branch of this repo).

 ```
-@powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.ps1'))"
+@powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.ps1'))"

 ```

 If you want to run on the bleeding edge and install the latest development version of KVM, run the following command:

 ```
-@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.ps1'))}"
+@powershell -NoProfile -ExecutionPolicy unrestricted -Command "&{$Branch='dev';iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.ps1'))}"
 ```

 After the script has run open a new command prompt to start using KVM.